KingOnukwugha/KingOnukwugha/README.md

-"Write simple, build compatible, distribute confidently."
+<blockquote>"Write simple, build compatible, distribute confidently."<br>
 "First, solve the problem.
-Then, write the code."
+Then, write the code."</blockquote>

 <!---
 KingOnukwugha/KingOnukwugha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.